tmonj1/misc/tmp/_AboutMicroserviceChassis.md

 * (support circuit breaking)
 * (graceful termination on SIGTERM)

-### 1.2 App specific functionalities chassis provide

-App Specific functionalities which are common to all services.
+A chassis also provide app specific functionalities such as:

+* handle session
-* receive session and authentication data via header
+* handle authentication data handed via http header
 * access account store

+### 1.2 Constituents of a chassis

+A chassis consists of the following:

+* a custom base image (additional setup based on an official OS/middleware image)
+* a base source code
+* custom packages (Nuget for .NET Core, NPM for Node.js)
+* manual procedure to create the initial development environment and code base:

+### 1.3 How to use it

+Procedures to get a chassis when starting development of a new service:

+  * get the base code from the repo of codebase.
+  * install all the dependencies (via public and private registries)
+  * follow the manual procedure for initial setup
+    * modify some configurations in config files
+    * add some code
+  * test run it and confirm to check if the setup is completed successfully.

+Procedures to run your newly created service on docker:

+  * build your service
+  * follow the procedure for executing it on the custom docker image

-### 1.3 Supported programming languages (and framework)
+### 1.4 Supported programming languages (and framework)

 * C# (ASP.NET Core)
 * JavaScript (Node.js)
 * (Python)

-### 1.4 Supported runtime environments
+### 1.5 Supported runtime environments

 * Docker (Docker Compose)
 * Kubernetes
 * AWS (ECS/EKS)
 * (Azure)

-## 2 Common design principle
+## 2. Common design principle

 ### 2.1 Configurable via conf filles and environment variables